 The 2008 snowmobile design sported an overall gear ratio of 5:1.
-Total torque can be calculated by multiplying the motor's torque by the ratio selected.
-The motor's maximum torque is 90Nm; taking that and multiplying by the ratio will give the overall maximum torque.
 This drive system outputs a max torque of 450Nm.
 At competition in 2008, during the Draw Bar Pull, the snowmobile lost traction very early into the test, indicating there was too much instant torque.
 The track was overcoming the maximum static friction between the track and snow.
-With this limitation from 2008 in mind, the new drive system was designed with a gear ratio of 2.5:1.
-This ratio outputs a maximum 225Nm of torque and proved to be effective.
+With this limitation from 2008 in mind, the 2009 drive system was designed with a gear ratio of 2.5:1.
+This ratio output a maximum 225Nm of torque and proved to be effective.

-Optimizing the system again for 2010 the overall gear ratio is adjusted to 4:1, increasing the snowmobile's torque.
+Optimizing the system again for 2010 the overall gear ratio was adjusted to 4:1, increasing the snowmobile's torque.
 With this ratio the drive system outputs a total torque of 360Nm.
 The extra torque was chosen to increase performance in the new Load + Speed + Handling event.
-This design decreases the speed and increases the torque from the 2009 design.
+This design decreases the speed and increases the torque from the 2009 design, and helped the team win the drawbar pull event in 2010, pulling 737lbs before losing traction.